Chevron (insignia): Vexillology

-In vexillology, a chevron is a triangle on the hoist of a flag.
-The chevron is used in several national flags, such as the flag of Cuba, the flag of the Czech Republic, and the flag of Jordan.
+In vexillology, a chevron is a V-shaped stripe placed on a flag.
+It most often issues from the hoist and points toward the fly, or rises from the base and points upward.
+Chevrons may also be inverted and can appear in other orientations or placements across the field.
+The device may be narrow or broad, single or repeated, and may reach the flag’s edges or be couped (not touching them).
+A well-known example of a true chevron in flag design is the flag of the North American Vexillological Association.
+Other examples include the flag of Evaň, Czech Republic, Tulsky, Russia or the flag of the Southern African Vexillological Association, which contains two chevrons, one inverted.
+A chevron is not to be confused with a triangle, wedge, or pile, which are solid shapes rather than angled stripes.

 Other uses as insignia

 In some armies, small chevrons are worn on the lower left sleeve to indicate length of service, akin to service stripes in the U.S. military.
 The Israel Defense Forces use chevrons in various orientations as organizational designators on their vehicles, specifically which company within a battalion they belong to.

 NATO armed forces use the "Λ" chevron as insignia to represent the alliance between different armies, during peacekeeping missions.

 The US-led coalition that took part in Operation Desert Storm used a black "Λ" chevron in a similar manner as NATO forces use it on their ground vehicles.
-The design was created by a soldier in 3AD after the US military sought markings to identify coalition vehicles due to increased fratricide incidents.
-It's symbolism according to the artist SGT Grzywa, was meant to be a V for Victory, a tribute to WWII Coalition Forces.
+The design was created by a soldier from the 3rd Armored Division after the US military sought markings to identify coalition vehicles due to increased fratricide incidents.
+Its symbolism, according to the artist SGT Grzywa, was meant to be a V for Victory, a tribute to WWII Coalition Forces.

-"V" chevrons were historically used as the insignia of the imperialist Russian Volunteer Army during the Russian Civil War, and in modern times as one of the military insignia by Russian forces during the 2022 Russian invasion of Ukraine, and Russian civilians have used it in support of their government.
+"V" chevrons were historically used as the insignia of the Russian Volunteer Army during the Russian Civil War, and in modern times as one of the military insignia by Russian forces during the 2022 Russian invasion of Ukraine, and Russian civilians have used it in support of their government.

 French car maker Citroën uses a double chevron as its logo.

 Chevrons on their side are also used as road signs to denote bends.

 From the early 1950s until the early 2000s, Simplex, Faraday and many other companies manufactured the chevron series fire alarm manual pull station.
 The handle was shaped in a way where the handle looked like an inverted chevron.